Chiamaka-Rita/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Data Analysis Question.md

 | ----------------- | ------------------ |
 | 307               | 30.7               |

 ### Q5.
-HOw many customers have churned straight after their inintial free trial - what percentage is this rounded to the nearest whole number?
+How many customers have churned straight after their inintial free trial - what percentage is this rounded to the nearest whole number?
 ```SQL
 WITH table1 AS (SELECT customer_id, plan_name trial_plan_name, start_date trial_start_date, ROW_NUMBER() OVER(PARTITION BY customer_id ORDER BY start_date)
 FROM foodie_fi.subscriptions fs